diamonddelt/aws-solutions-architect-associate-prep/ec2/notes.md

 You cannot share encrypted snapshots, because the encryption key is contained within your AWS account.

+## EC2 Placement Groups

+`Clustered Placement Group` - a grouping of EC2 instances within a `single Availability Zone (on purpose)`.
+These are typically put on the same high-powered network hardware infrastructure, and are only `recommended for instances which require low network latency`, `high network throughput, or both` (and thus benefit most from all instances being the shortest distance away i.e. in the same AZ).
+These `CANNOT span multiple availability zones`.

+`Spread Placement Group` - a grouping of EC2 instances which are intentionally `placed on different pieces of underlying hardware/infrastructure (on purpose)`.
+They `can span multiple availability zones`.
+The primary usecase is for applications which have a small number of critical instances that `should, for whatever reason, not be deployed on the same underlying hardware`.

 ## Key Exam Terms

 - `On Demand` - you pay a fixed rate by the hour or by the second, with no commitment